Masked Autoencoding for Scalable and Generalizable Decision Making

 \section{Acknowledgment}

-This work was partially supported by Office of Naval Research under grant N00014-21-1-2769 and grant N00014-22-1-2121.
+This work was partially supported by Office of Naval Research (under grant N00014-21-1-2769 and grant N00014-22-1-2121) and National Science Foundation (under grant NSF NRI \#2024675).
 We would like to thank Olivia Watkins, Yuqing Du, Younggyo Seo, Xingyu Lin and Danijar Hafner for giving constructive comments.
 We would also like to thank anonymous reviewers for their helpful feedback.